tepel-chen/tchen-ctf-blog/_posts/backdoor.md

 #### Step 2: Getting the flag

-Now you can make the bot access the flag server in various ways, such as via an iframe, such as iframe, `window.open` or location change.
+Now you can make the bot access the flag server in various ways, such as iframe, `window.open` or location change.

 By setting the `color` parameters, you can inject any string here: